feddrik360/Food-recipe/README.md

 ###### Editing a recipe:
 I have checked this by clicking on the "EDIT" button and changing some of the information on the input boxes.
-Afterward, I clicked on "UPDATE" and checked to see if the information I put in had been changed or not.
+Then, I clicked on "UPDATE" and checked to see if the information I put in had been changed or not.

 ###### Viewing a recipe: